-Applicant's interpretation of law :
+Applicant's interpretation of law:

-7. The applicant submitted that as per their understanding the product in question i.e. PAPAD of different shapes and sizes that are in neither fully cooked nor ready to eat condition seems squarely eligible to be classified under Chapter Tariff Heading- 1905

-8. Entry at Sr. No. 96 under Not.
-No. 02/2017-CT (Rate) dated 28.06.2017 which exempts the supplies from the levy of tax reads as under :-
+- 6. The applicant submitted that as per their understanding the product in question i.e. PAPAD of different shapes and sizes in un-cooked condition seems squarely eligible to be classified under Chapter Tariff Heading- 1905. - 6.1 Entry at Sr. No. 96 under Notification No.02/2017-Central Tax (Rate) dated 28.06.2017 which exempts the supplies from the levy of tax, reads as under:-

-96. 1905 Pappad, by whatever name it is known, except when served for consumption
+Chapter/Heading/ Subheading / Tariff item Description of goods 96.
+1905 Pappad, by whatever name it is known, except when served for consumption

-9. Entry at Sr. No. 96 under Not.
-No. 02/2017-Integrated Tax (Rate) dated 28.06.2017 which exempts the supplies from the levy of tax reads as under :-
+6.2 Entry at Sr. No. 96 under Notification No.02/2017-Integrated Tax (Rate) dated 28.06.2017, which exempts the supplies from the levy of tax, reads as under:-

-96. 1905 Pappad, by whatever name it is known, except when served for consumption
+Chapter/Heading/ Subheading / Tariff item Description of goods 96.
+1905 Pappad, by whatever name it is known, except when served for consumption

-10. The applicant submitted that from the above it can be noticed that supplies of Papad are exempted from payment of tax irrespective of the nomenclature.
-Thus, it can be conveniently said that people in different parts of the country know Papad by different names and forms but irrespective of such names and forms a Papad remains papad and is esempted from payment of tax under GST Act.

-11. The applicant further submitted that with the changing of time, the market trends and market demands calls for a change.
-The different classes of people demand for different types of Papad and to meet with the demand the manufactures like applicant resort to the technological development in machineries which may help in meeting with the market demand of manufacturing and supplying of Papads of different shapes and sizes.

-12. The applicant submitted that today PAPAD does not resemble the same age old traditional round shaped papad.
-The applicant, due to huge demands in the market able to bring the some changes in shapes and sizes of traditional papad and the same is accepted and appreciated in the market.
-Due to advancement of the technology, it has become possible to bring change/ modification in the mindset of the people also that now PAPAD can be in any desired shape and size.
-Considering the same, the rules of viewing a product and interpretation about its classification also need to be modified and upgraded with the overall advancement of commercial scenario.

-13. The applicant has referred a few judicial pronouncements wherein Hon'ble Courts including Hon'ble Supreme Court have resorted to encouragement of development of principles of interpretation according to the changing scenario.
-In the case of State of Punjab Vs. Amritsar Beverages Ltd. - [2006] 147 STC 657 (SC), Honourable Supreme Court was confronted with the issue of interpretation of a couple of provisions of the Indian Evidence Act and while interpreting the provisions vis-à-vis taking cognizance of technological development, Honourable Supreme Court observed that -
+- 6.3 From the above, it can be noticed that supplies of Papad are exempted from payment of tax, irrespective of the nomenclature.
+Thus, it can be conveniently said that people in different parts of the country know Papad by different names and forms but irrespective of such names and forms, a Papad remains papad and is exempted from payment of tax under the GST Act. - 6.4 The applicant further submitted that with the changing of time, the market trends and market demands calls for a change.
+The different classes of people demand for different types of Papad and to meet with the demand, the manufactures like applicant resort to the technological development in machineries which may help in meeting with the market demand of manufacturing and supplying of Papads of different shapes and sizes. - 6.5 The applicant further submitted that today PAPAD does not resemble the same age old traditional round shaped papad.
+Today, due to huge change in market trend, huge change in the taste buds of the masses and huge change in the technology, the manufactures like applicant are able to bring the some changes in shapes and sizes of traditional papad and the same is accepted and appreciated in the market.
+Due to advancement of the technology, it has become possible to bring change/ modification in the mind-set of the people also that now PAPAD does not resemble the traditional round shape but now Papad can be in any desired shape and size.
+Considering the same, the rules of viewing a product and interpretation about its classification also need to be modified and upgraded with the overall advancement of commercial scenario. - 6.6 The applicant has referred a few judicial pronouncements wherein Hon'ble Courts including Hon'ble Supreme Court have resorted to encouragement of development of principles of interpretation according to the changing scenario. - 6.6.1 In the case of State of Punjab Vs. Amritsar Beverages Ltd. [2006] 147 STC 657 (SC), Honourable Supreme Court was confronted with the issue of interpretation of a couple of provisions of the Indian Evidence Act and while interpreting the provisions vis-à-vis taking cognizance of technological development, Honourable Supreme Court observed that -

-Creative interpretation had been resorted to by the court so as to achieve a balance between the age old and rigid laws on the one hand and the advanced technology, on the other.
+"Creative interpretation had been resorted to by the court so as to achieve a balance between the age old and rigid laws on the one hand and the advanced technology, on the other.
 The judiciary always responds to the need of the changing scenario in regard to development of technologies.
-It uses its own interpretative principles to achieve a balance when Parliament has not responded to the need to amend the statute having regard to the developments in the field of science.
+It uses its own interpretative principles to achieve a balance when Parliament has not responded to the need to amend the statute having regard to the developments in the field of science."